Membership Vote November, 1980

 (f) Promote ethical and legal standards of professional psychology training, supervision, service delivery, applied research, and administration as mandated by federal and state laws, Ethical Principles of Psychologists and Code of Conduct (2002), and other publications of standards for professional psychologists.

 Section 2: Nomination and Election Procedures.
 The Executive Committee is responsible for maintaining a nomination procedure that is disseminated to membership by 90 days prior to the APTC mid-year meeting of a given year.
-Nominated individuals must be notified of their nomination and agree to attend annual mid-year meetings during their proposed term of office (i.e., two years for Secretary, Treasurer, and Member-at-Large, six years for President, inclusive of terms as President-Elect and Immediate Past President).
+Nominated individuals must be notified of their nomination and agree to attend annual mid-year meetings during their proposed term of office (i.e., two years for Secretary, and Member-at-Large, four years for Treasurer, six years for President, inclusive of terms as President-Elect and Immediate Past President).
 The Executive Committee is responsible for maintaining an election procedure that is disseminated to membership.
 A simple majority of all votes cast 60 days prior to the APTC mid-year meeting of a given year will determine election to each of the Executive Committee positions receiving nominations.
 Elected individuals will assume their responsibilities at the membership business meeting held at the annual APTC mid-year meeting, typically held in late winter to spring each year.

 Section 3: Executive Committee Responsibilities .
 The Executive Committee is jointly responsible for overseeing all APTC activities and obligations.
 The Executive Committee, through consensus, distributes specific responsibilities among its officers on a year-to-year basis.